benanasutay/Multi-Channel-Chat/README.md

-A lightweight, multi-threaded text chat application that simulates a wireless radio matrix using Java TCP/IP sockets.
-Users can tune into different virtual frequencies (channels) to text chat in real time with other operators on the same channel.
+A lightweight, multi-threaded text chat application built with Java TCP/IP sockets.
+It features a channel-based architecture where users can switch between 100 virtual chat rooms to text in real time with others on the same channel.

 ##  Features
 * **Frequency-Tuned Text Chat:** Supports 100 discrete channels (1-100) for isolated room-based text communication, with Channel 16 as the default common frequency.